stellar-deprecated/docs/beyond-code/readme.md

 ---

 # Contribute
 We value contributions of all types to Stellar.
-If you're new to open source or financial technology, or simply have strengths that don't involve code, this contribution guide covers some ways to get involved:
+If you're new to open source or financial technology, or simply have strengths that don't involve code, this non-technical contribution guide covers some ways to get involved:
 <h5>Q&A</h5>
 <h5>Host or attend a meetup</h5>
 <h5>Create a tutorial</h5>